ValpsZ/quantum-rs/README.md

 Contributions are always welcome!

-Please adhere to this project's `code of conduct`
+Please be kind and don't use this as an opportunity to bother other people.

 ## License